Kurt von Holleben: Awards 1914-1918

-Iron Cross 2nd Class, Iron Cross 1st Class, Friedrich-August Cross (class unknown), Albert Order 2nd Class (grade unknown).
+Iron Cross 2nd Class, Iron Cross 1st Class.

 University education

-Following demobilisation, he resumed his studies, though this time it was to study Chemistry at the Dresden University of Technology.
+Following demobilization, he resumed his studies, though this time it was to study chemistry at Royal Saxon Technical College on Bismarkplatz in Dresden (the building was destroyed by an American bombing raid in 1945); now the Dresden University of Technology.
 Holleben achieved good marks for his preliminary examination in October 1920.